-- 3. No permit shall be required for any sign erected by the Town or by the Commonwealth of Massachusetts or any agency thereof, or non-profit agency.
-Although, placement, size and type must be reviewed by the Building Commissioner, and be in compliance with the General Guidelines for signs in Section 3. - 4.
-No permit shall be required for holiday decorations when displayed within forty-five (45) days prior to and ten (10) days after the holiday for which they are specifically identified and which do not advertise or promote the interests of any person, premise or activity. - 5.No permit shall be required for signs endorsing candidates or issues for public elections.
+- 3. No permit shall be required for any sign erected by the Town or by the Commonwealth of Massachusetts or any agency thereof, or non-profit agency, provided that placement, size and type must be reviewed by the Building Commissioner, and be in compliance with the General Guidelines for signs in Section 3.
+The Planning Board may grant a special permit allowing deviation from the General Guidelines for such signs upon a finding that such deviation serves the governmental or non-profit purpose and does not substantially derogate from the intent or purpose of this bylaw. - 4.
+No permit shall be required for holiday decorations when displayed within forty-five (45) days prior to and ten (10) days after the holiday for which they are specifically identified and which do not advertise or promote the interests of any person, premise or activity. - 5.
+No permit shall be required for signs endorsing candidates or issues for public elections.
 Such signs may be displayed as temporary or portable signs. - 6.
 No permit shall be required for up to four (4) signs measuring not greater than three (3) square feet each, calling attention to a location selling agricultural produce.
 Although, placement, size and type must be reviewed by the Building Commissioner, and be in compliance with the General Guidelines for signs in Section 3. - 7.
 No permit shall be required for real estate signs, provided that such sign shall be removed within seven (7) days after the rental, sale or lease of the premises. - 8.
 No permit shall be required during construction or renovations for a sign erected on the premises to identify the building, the owner, the contractor, the architect, or the engineers, provided such sign shall not exceed twelve (12) square feet.
 Such sign shall be removed within seven (7) days of issuance of an occupancy permit c.
 Enforcement